mattvagni/enfield-docs/docs/quick-start.md

 Your config can be called whatever you like.
 The default that Enfield will look like is `config.yml` in the root of your project.

 You will also need a theme.
-You can [download a sample theme from github](TODO) to get going for now and paste it into your project.
+You can [download a sample theme](/downloads/sample-theme.zip) to get going for now and paste it into your project.

 Additionally you'll need some markdown files.
 These too can be anywhere you like.